|Kawasaki Heavy Industries & CRRC Sifang C151C|

 |Track gauge||Standard Gauge (1435mm)|

-The Kawasaki Heavy Industries & CSR Qingdao Sifang C151C is an electric multiple unit (EMU) train procured for service on the North South Line (NSL) and East West Line (EWL).
-Slated to enter service in 2019, these are the sixth generation of rolling stock for the NSL and EWL, purchased to add additional capacity on both lines.
+The Kawasaki Heavy Industries & CRRC Qingdao Sifang C151C is an electric multiple unit (EMU) train procured for service on the North South Line (NSL) and East West Line (EWL).
+Entering revenue service on 30 September 2018, these are the sixth generation of rolling stock for the NSL and EWL, purchased to add additional capacity on both lines.

-Twelve trainsets comprising six cars each were procured, manufactured from 2017 to 2019 by Kawasaki Heavy Industries and CSR Sifang in Qingdao, China.
+Twelve trains comprising six cars each were procured, manufactured from 2017 to 2019 by Kawasaki Heavy Industries and CRRC Sifang in Qingdao, China.

-Contract 151C (C151C) for the supply of 12 trainsets for the North South and East West Lines was initiated to complement the Tuas West Extension of the East West Line, as well as the forecasted additional capacity of both lines after the completion of the CBTC resignalling project, which would allow trains to operate at closer intervals, thus maximizing the capacity of the new signalling system.
+Contract 151C (C151C) for the supply of 12 trainsets for the North South and East West Lines was initiated to complement the Tuas West Extension of the East West Line, and to deliver additional capacity to both lines after the completion of the CBTC resignalling project which allows trains to operate at closer intervals, thus maximizing the capacity of the new signalling system.

-Awarded to a consortium of Kawasaki Heavy Industries and CSR Qingdao Sifang at an approximate value of S$136.8 million in September 2015, these trains were built in Qingdao, China.
-Despite offering the highest price among three tenderers, the lowest being S$134.6 million from CSR Zhuzhou, the consortium was chosen for the contract, likely to facilitate parts commonality with the 480 vehicles (80 trainsets) previously delivered by the consortium under Contract C151A and Contract C151B.Tender Results(Click to expand)
+Awarded to a consortium of Kawasaki Heavy Industries and CRRC Qingdao Sifang at an approximate value of S$136.8 million in September 2015, these trains were built in Qingdao, China.
+Despite offering the highest price among three tenderers, the lowest being S$134.6 million from CRRC Zhuzhou, the consortium was chosen for the contract, likely to facilitate parts commonality with the 480 vehicles (80 trainsets) previously delivered by the consortium under Contract 151A and Contract 151B.